 See what our partner artists say about us

 Registering with Mojarto is a simple and fast process.
 Click here and select I am an Artist.
-Fill up a simple form with your basic details – your bio data, statement of work and five sample images with pricing.
+Fill up a simple form with your basic details – your bio data, statement of work and five sample images with pricing and pay the nominal registration fee.
 Our curators will evaluate your portfolio and then decide whether to partner with you.
 Once you’ve submitted a registration request, we will take 1 week to get back to you over email.

 Mojarto is a transparent and equal opportunity platform.
 Yes, you can apply even if you live outside India.
 However, you will need an Indian bank account for us to credit your payment in Rupees.
 We do not remit payments to artists in other currencies and into overseas bank accounts at the moment.